maxull/FibeRtypeR_analysis_script/README.md

-5. Return only the results
-Send back the full "outputs" folder
+5. Please send the full "outputs" folder to "jeppefoged.vighlarsen@ugent.be"